 Live music enthusiatsts will find something to enjoy in either Amsterdam or Madrid.

 Live music, and music in many other forms, is everyone in Amsterdam The city attracts its share of world renowned DJs and musicians.
 Popular music venues include Paradiso, De Melkweg, and Chicago Social Club.

 Madrid has become a mecca for musicians from around the world.
 Rock, jazz, and flamenco are all popular in the city.
 Some of the most well known music venues include Sala Caracol, Sala Clamores, and Costello Club.

-Many people travel to Madrid specifically to go shopping.
+The abundance of shops in Madrid make it a world-class shopping destination.
 Gran Vía is a main thoroughfare in Madrid that is also popular for shopping.
 Calle Fuencarral is where you'll find the fashion shops and Calle Preciados is a fun pedestrian area to explore.

 Madrid is a very kid-friendly city.
 Kids love splashing around at Madrid Río, taking a ride on the cable car (Teleférico), and exploring the city's many parks and playgrounds.
 There's even a maze at Sabatini Gardens.
 Restaurants around the city are also very kid-friendly.

 For families, Amsterdam is not always the best place to visit.
 The city does it's share of partying, and there are some areas, like the red light district, that aren't exactly kid-friendly, but there are some nice parks, playgrounds, and the impressive NEMO Science Museum that you can explore.